Felicia Forrester: Storylines

-1990s

-Soon after Felicia's arrival in Los Angeles in 1990, she forged ill-fated relationships with Jake MacClaine (Todd McKee) and Zach Hamilton (Michael Watson).
-She left town in 1992, but returned in 1994 but left town again.
-Felicia returned in 1997 for her parents' wedding (which was called off when Eric's affair with Lauren Fenmore (Tracey E. Bregman) was exposed).
-After Ridge was arrested for shooting Grant Chambers (Charles Grant), Felicia tried to help exonerate him and then attempted to help him reunite with his wife, Dr. Taylor Hayes (Hunter Tylo).
-She was unsuccessful on both counts, and soon left town again.
+Soon after Felicia's arrival in Los Angeles in 1990, she forges ill-fated relationships with Jake Maclaine (Todd McKee) and Zach Hamilton (Michael Watson).
+She leaves town in 1992.
+Felicia returns in 1997 for her parents' wedding, which is called off when Eric's affair with Lauren Fenmore (Tracey E. Bregman) is exposed.
+After Ridge is arrested for shooting Grant Chambers (Charles Grant), Felicia tries to help exonerate him and attempts to help him reunite with his wife, Taylor Hayes (Hunter Tylo).
+She is unsuccessful on both counts, and leaves town again.
+After seven years overseas, Felicia returns in July 2004.
+She has an affair with Nick Marone (Jack Wagner), who soon discovers that Felicia had colon cancer.
+She has medical tests run and is given the all clear.
+Felicia realizes that she and Nick will not work out and she leaves for Paris.